 - In the subculture and genre of Visual Kei, attention whoring is used as an artist promotion tactic.
-It was more common with early artists and artists from that era, as, in The Eighties and early in The Nineties, artists had to promote themselves rather than work via established labels, establishment PR agencies, and the like — and it became common in the era to do stuff like appear in public fully costumed, stage a public unlicensed live solely for the purpose of attracting media attention and controversy, start a Bar Brawl with another band or trash a hotel or venue, get on the news, real life spam your band's stickers and name everywhere you could, claim to be a supernatural creature, do something offensive in public, etcetera.
-It's become less common as of The Turn Of The Millennium and The New Tens, as then, visual kei artists (especially established acts) don't have to self-promote as much, can be promoted by established agencies if they can afford it, and the like, and that such behavior is far more often shunned even by fans than it used to be.
+It was more common with early artists and artists from that era, as, in The '80s and early in The '90s, artists had to promote themselves rather than work via established labels, establishment PR agencies, and the like — and it became common in the era to do stuff like appear in public fully costumed, stage a public unlicensed live solely for the purpose of attracting media attention and controversy, start a Bar Brawl with another band or trash a hotel or venue, get on the news, real life spam your band's stickers and name everywhere you could, claim to be a supernatural creature, do something offensive in public, etcetera.
+It's become less common as of the Turn of the Millennium and The New '10s, as then, visual kei artists (especially established acts) don't have to self-promote as much, can be promoted by established agencies if they can afford it, and the like, and that such behavior is far more often shunned even by fans than it used to be.

 - In Les Guignols de l'info, the puppet caricaturing Nicolas Sarkozy is very much an Attention Whore.
 Whenever he tries to tone it down, because it's making him unpopular, it causes him considerable amount of stress.

 - Destroy the Godmodder: The godmodder.
 The players threw a flash mob party that was meant to be an attack on the godmodder.
 The godmodder was not aware and thought they were ignoring him and trashed it the round it started.